-Students may request from their adjunct section professor a temporary grade of "Incomplete" if extenuating circumstances (e.g., sickness, a recent death in the immediate family, serious personal problems, or other circumstances of equal gravity) prevent completion of course requirements by the end of the semester.
+Students may request from their section professor (GLI) or course instructor (all other programs) a temporary grade of "Incomplete" if extenuating circumstances (e.g., sickness, a recent death in the immediate family, serious personal problems, or other circumstances of equal gravity) prevent completion of course requirements by the end of the semester.

-The missing work must be submitted to the adjunct section professor by the end of the add/drop deadline of the semester following the one in which the incomplete was incurred.
+The missing work must be submitted to the section professor (GLI) or course instructor (all other programs) by the end of the add/drop deadline of the semester following the one in which the incomplete was incurred.

-If the missing work is not completed by the end of the add/drop deadline, the adjunct section professor should assign a final grade that takes into account completed and missing work.
+If the missing work is not completed by the end of the add/drop deadline, the instructor should assign a final grade that takes into account completed and missing work.